GitLab vs Gitea (2026): Full DevOps Platform vs Lightweight Git Server

 Who Should Choose What?

 You need a full DevOps platform with built-in CI/CD, container registry, and security scanning.
-Best for teams that want everything in one place and have adequate server resources.
+Best for teams that want everything in one place and have adequate server resources (8GB+ RAM recommended).

-You want a lightweight git server that runs on minimal hardware, need a simple and fast deployment, or prefer a truly MIT-licensed tool.
-Add Woodpecker CI separately for CI/CD.
+You want a lightweight git server that runs on minimal hardware, need a simple deployment in minutes, or prefer a truly MIT-licensed tool.
+Add Woodpecker CI separately if you need CI/CD pipelines.

 Frequently Asked Questions